 Three and four-year-olds

-- It’s appropriate to establish healthy boundaries early on about where the context for self pleasure.
-At this age, this is not really masturbation, but humans do feel pleasure in their sexual organs from very early in life.
+- It’s appropriate to establish healthy boundaries early on about the context for self pleasure.
 You might say “It feels good when you touch your penis doesn’t it?
 That’s wonderful, and it’s private, so it’s just for you.
 That means you do it in your own bedroom.”

 - Read books with your child about emotions, since a healthy emotional life is at the heart of healthy sexuality.
 (There’s a whole page of books to help children develop emotional intelligence here)

 - Proactively prevent sexual abuse by teaching body safety.
-Teach your child that the part of their body under their bathing suit is special because some day they can use it to create a baby.
+Teach your child that the part of their body under their bathing suit is special.
+Some day, they might even use it to create a baby.
 Because it is special, it is private.
 No one touches them under their bathing suit, except a doctor if their parent is there and gives permission.

 - See: What Every Parent Needs to Know to Keep Your Child Safe From Sexual Abuse